-Cantor Laura Breznick officially joined the Temple Sholom clergy team in 2016.
-Born and raised in northern New Jersey, she was very active in NFTY, spending five summers as a camper and two years on staff at URJ Camp Harlam.
-Upon her graduation from high school, Cantor Laura continued her education at the Hartt School of Music and the Greenberg Center for Judaic Studies at the University of Hartford, where she received her BM in Vocal Performance with a minor in Judaic Studies in 2009.
+Growing up in northern New Jersey, she was very active in NFTY, spending five summers as a camper and two years on staff at URJ Camp Harlam.
+Upon her graduation from high school, Cantor Breznick continued her education at the Hartt School of Music and the Greenberg Center for Judaic Studies at the University of Hartford, where she received her Bachelors of Music in Vocal Performance with a minor in Judaic Studies in 2009.

-Before entering cantorial school at Hebrew Union College, Cantor Laura was very active in the New York City choral scene as a member of the Dessoff Choirs, with performances ranging from Beethoven's Symphony No. 9 in D Minor at Lincoln Center to singing backup for the Kinks' Ray Davies at Town Hall, and on The Late Show with David Letterman.
+Before entering cantorial school at Hebrew Union College-Jewish Institute of Religion, Cantor Breznick was very active in the New York City choral scene as a member of the Dessoff Choirs, with performances ranging from Beethoven's Symphony No. 9 in D Minor at Lincoln Center to singing backup for the Kinks' Ray Davies at Town Hall, and on The Late Show with David Letterman.

-From August 2016 – May 2017 Cantor Laura completed her training in Clinical Pastoral Education as a full time chaplain resident at Bridgeport Hospital.
+From August 2016 – May 2017 Cantor Breznick completed her training in Clinical Pastoral Education as a full time chaplain resident at Bridgeport Hospital.
 In addition, Cantor Breznick served as a virtual Hebrew tutor for the Community Synagogue of Rye in Rye, NY from September 2015 – May 2020.

-During her time here at Temple Sholom Cantor Laura has taken on several exciting projects.
+During her time here at Temple Sholom Cantor Breznick has taken on several exciting projects.

-In April 2019, Cantor Laura was honored to lead the women of Temple Sholom in our first ever “Women's Seder.”
+In April 2019, Cantor Breznick was honored to lead the women of Temple Sholom in our first ever “Women's Seder.”
 You can read all about the seder here.

-Cantor Laura also serves on faculty at URJ Crane Lake Camp every summer, helping to bring her love of Jewish learning and music to Jewish youth from across the region.
+Cantor Breznick also serves on faculty at URJ Crane Lake Camp every summer, helping to bring her love of Jewish learning and music to Jewish youth from across the region.

-Starting in the Fall of 2019, Cantor Laura will be taking the helm of Temple Sholom's Tuesday Hebrew program, continuing the program's emphasis on siddur and synagogue skills as well as community building.
+In September 2019, Cantor Breznick took the helm of Temple Sholom's Tuesday Hebrew program, continuing the program's emphasis on siddur and synagogue skills as well as community building.
 In January 2020, Cantor Breznick began leading Temple Sholom's Jewish Journeys family education program, an inter-generational community education program that teaches Judaism through experiential learning in family and small group settings.

-When Cantor Laura is not on the pulpit you will find her curled up with a good book, spending quality time with family and friends, and enjoying Thai food.
+When Cantor Breznick is not on the pulpit you will find her curled up with a good book, spending quality time with family and friends, and enjoying Thai food.